 Note that, you cannot register a device that is currently registered to another account on Sollae Cloud.

-Sollae Studio, you can share the monitor/control permission of your devices with other Sollae Cloud accounts.
+Sollae Studio.
+You can share the monitor/control permission of your devices with other Sollae Cloud accounts.

 It means many Sollae Cloud web app windows are being opened simultaneously, and that has exceeded the limitation of your account.
 In the web app window which has this message displayed, you cannot monitor/control or configure your registered devices, but you are still able to register new devices to your account.
 To continue, please close other web app windows you are not using, or register new devices to increase the number of access allowed for your account, and after that reload the web page.